 -

 Window frame.
 Carved stone.
 20th century.
-Window frame made of carved stone in its colour, decorated with scrolls and bands with knots reminiscent of Celtic tradition, as well as a checkerboard pattern that can be linked to examples of Spanish Romanesque among other styles, and scrolls of classical influence.
-These types of pieces have been made since ancient times to enhance openings in prominent homes.
+A window frame carved from natural stone, decorated with scrolls and bands with knots reminiscent of ancient Celtic art, as well as a checkerboard pattern that can be linked to examples of Spanish Romanesque architecture, among other styles, and scrolls of classical influence.
+This type of piece was traditionally crafted to enhance openings in prominent residences.

 · Size: 108x114 cms. int 51x100 cms.